robotology/robotology-superbuild/doc/github_actions.md

 - Sets up Miniforge3 and installs build tools (rattler-build, anaconda-client, pixi)
 - Installs MATLAB MEX compilation files for each platform
 - Configures CMake with `ROBOTOLOGY_GENERATE_CONDA_RECIPES=ON`
-- On releases, also generates robotology-distro metapackages
+- On published releases, or when `target_release` is set for a manual run, checks out the release tag and also generates robotology-distro metapackages
 - Builds packages using `rattler-build` with conda-forge pinning
 - Uploads to both Anaconda Cloud and prefix.dev (robotology channel)
 - Temporarily excludes robot-log-visualizer package